-- (1) Operators of animal product businesses must arrange for a verifier to verify their animal product business, including applicable export requirements issued under the Act, in accordance with this notice and the verification steps set out in Schedule 1. - (2) Sub-clause (1) does not apply if the animal product business is otherwise required to have a full time, on-site verifier present during operating hours, in which case clause 4.2 of this notice applies. - (3) In addition to sub-clause (1), operators of fishing vessels must arrange for a verifier to verify the vessel operations by also applying Schedule 3 and following the mechanism described in sub-clause (4). - (4) In relation to verification of a fishing vessel, a verifier must: - a) allocate a verification step under both Schedules 1 and 3; and - b) conduct verifications according to the step set under those Schedules that will result in the shortest interval between verification visits. - (5) Where a beekeeper operating under an RMP export store RMP is also in the business of extracting honey, at least one verification check of that beekeeper in any given year must occur during the extraction season.
+- (1) Operators of animal product businesses must arrange for a verifier to verify their animal product business, including applicable export requirements issued under the Act, in accordance with this notice and the verification steps set out in Schedule 1. - (2) Sub-clause (1) does not apply if the animal product business is otherwise required to have a full time, on-site verifier present during operating hours, in which case clause 4.2 of this notice applies. - (3) In addition to sub-clause (1), operators of fishing vessels must arrange for a verifier to verify the vessel operations by also applying Schedule 3 and following the mechanism described in sub-clause (4). - (4) In relation to verification of a fishing vessel, a verifier must: - a) allocate a verification step under both Schedules 1 and 3; and - b) conduct verifications according to the step set under those Schedules that will result in the shortest interval between verification visits. - (5) Where a bee product processor is a seasonal business (e.g. a honey extraction business), at least one verification check of that operator in any given year must occur during the processing season.